 Shark Navigator Lift-Away Professional Review

-Pros: Inexpensive, cleans carpet very well, picks up pet hair with ease
+Pros: Good price, cleans carpet very well, picks up pet hair with ease

 Cons: Not particularly impressive at cleaning hard floors